LeonBirkel/RTSP_timelapse_and_gdrive_uplaod_dockerized/README.md

 Resource Usage: Monitor the resource usage of the container, especially on resource-constrained devices like the Raspberry Pi.
 Security: Be mindful of security best practices when using service accounts and storing credentials.

+## Future work
+- converting the single images to a video